yngvem/pycon25-tutorial/uv/tutorial/02-more-about-dependencies/07-package-extras.md

 2. Try to run the `get_charlas.py` script again.
 Did anything change?
 2. Sync the uv environment again with `uv sync`.
 3. Run the `get_charlas.py` script again.
 Did you still get the nice colours?
-4. Install the package with the `dev`-extras again by writing `uv sync --extra pretty`
+4. Install the package with the `pretty`-extras again by writing `uv sync --extra pretty`
 5. Run the `get_charlas.py` script again to check that you got the nice colours back.
 6. When do you think it makes sense to use optional dependencies?